View live flow and water level readings for Lambert Creek at the Lambert Creek waterbody page.

 While wetlands have been avoided and looked down upon for many years, they're also a part of the Vadnais Lake area history.
 They are the original flood control infrastructure, a natural purifier for drinking water, valuable wildlife habitat, and they replenish groundwater for the future.

 As seen in the map below, the VLAWMO watershed was historically a region of shallow lakes and wetlands.
 Upland areas consisted of wet meadow, prairie, oak savannah, and deciduous/mixed forest.
 Throughout the past 100 years, the region has largely been modified through drainage, channelization, and ditching as agriculture gave way to urban development.
-Some shallow lakes such as Lambert Lake no longer exist due to drainage and building over wetlands, and some wetlands were transformed and consolidated into shallow lakes due to increased runoff from landscape changes.
-While these changes aren't necessarily negative, they were also made without a goal of cooperating with shallow groundwater.
+Some shallow lakes such as Lambert Lake no longer exist due to drainage, and many historic wetlands were filled and built upon.
+Some wetlands were transformed and consolidated into shallow lakes by filling their outlets and draining surrounding ponds and wetlands into them.
+While these changes weren't made with mal intent, they were also short-sighted for the needs and health of water resources.

 1940's-era Ramsey County Drainage Map